 Can I substitute chicken breasts in this recipe?

 Yes!
 You can substitute chicken breasts for your preferred cut of meat.
 However, we suggest swapping out chicken breast with skinless off-the-bone chicken thighs, beef, or pork.

-Can I use a different brand of electric pressure cooker?
+Can I use a different electric pressure cooker brand?

-How long can I store Mongolian chicken in the fridge?
+How long is Mongolian chicken good for in the fridge?

 Can I use different vegetables?

 Yes, carrots can be swapped with broccoli, zucchini, or mushrooms, though cook these separately to prevent sogginess.